crossbario/autobahn-python/doc/python/websocketintro.rst

 Basic API
 ---------

-Most of the time, the basic API offered by Autobahn WebSockets for Python will be the one you want to use.
+Most of the time, the basic API offered by *AutobahnPython* will be the one you want to use.
 It is easy to use and gets out of your way.

 The basic API is the one to use, unless you have specific needs (frame-based